 Further revitalizing research activity to contribute to advanced academic research and societal development.

-To further revitalize research activity, we have established an umbrella Research Organization that includes under its auspices: the Koyama Astronomical Observatory, the Maskawa Institute for Science and Culture, four research institutes, and four research centers.
+To further revitalize research activity, We have established several research institutes that include the Koyama Astronomical Observatory.
 Furthermore, in addition to providing support for securing external funding for research activities, the organization promotes and supports joint research conducted both within KSU and in conjunction with other universities or research institutes.
 Academic and research exchanges with other universities and research institutes both in Japan and overseas are also being developed, as well as guest lectures and symposia.
 The Research Organization aims to improve the university’s research capabilities and promote interdisciplinary, crosssector research that utilizes the wide range of resources gathered at KSU.

 Institute for World Affairs